fungenomics/CoRAL/README.md

 cat logs/CoRAL.benchmark.err
 ```

-When the pipeline is done
+When the pipeline is done it should print `59 of 59 steps (100%) done` in the log file!

 **5. Check output files**